 Summer Months (June – August)

 If you like really hot weather and very big crowds, then the summer months are the perfect time to visit the American Southwest.
-There really is never a bad time to visit this area of the United States because it is so beautiful, but if you have a choice, I would avoid the summer months.
-The temperatures can be scolding hot and the crowds can make some of the more popular trails less enjoyable or even dangerous in some parks and public lands.
+There really is never a bad time to visit this area of the United States because it is so beautiful, but if you have a choice, I recommend avoiding the summer months.
+The temperatures can be scolding hot, and the crowds can make some of the more popular trails less enjoyable or even dangerous in some parks and public lands.

 Fall Months (September – November)

 Like the spring months, the fall months are another ideal time to visit the American Southwest.
 The temperatures are usually pretty mild (especially in late September and early October), and the crowds have usually started to lighten.
 Along with the month of April in the spring, the month of September is another of my favorite months to visit this area of the United States.